 Supervisors should also make sure caregivers who are aware of the physician’s orders for a certain resident continue to care consistently for that resident.
 Frequent, random changes in staffing or in caregivers’ responsibilities may contribute to failure to follow physician’s orders, since new caregivers may be unaware of the doctor’s instructions regarding that resident.

 Can the nursing home be held responsible for Failure to Follow Physician’s Orders?

 A nursing home can be held responsible for failure to follow physician’s orders.
 Under Georgia state law, a nursing home is required to provide residents with adequate care based on their individual needs.
 Nursing homes are also required to have physicians available at all times to attend to residents’ needs, and to consult with physicians regarding care for nursing home residents.

 There is simply no excuse for failing to follow a physician’s orders, especially when the consequences for nursing home residents can be so severe.
 A nursing home that fails to follow a physician’s orders in caring for a resident may be guilty of neglect under the law.
 If this is the case, the nursing home will be held responsible for covering the cost of any expenses, such as medical bills, related to the act of negligence, and for compensating the resident or the resident’s family for any pain, suffering, and loss related to the incident.
-To find out if you can receive money in damages for nursing home negligence, contact one of our Georgia nursing home neglect lawyers to receive a consultation.
+If you’re wondering if you your’re entitled to damages for nursing home negligence, feel free to call one of our experienced Georgia nursing home neglect lawyers for a consultation.

 Why does Failure to Follow Physician’s Orders occur in nursing homes?